-In anticipation of the planned repatriation this year of waste highly
+In anticipation of repatriation plans this year of highly wasteful

 (GRS - Gesellschaft fur Anlagen- und Reaktorsicherheit mbH) wishes to inform

-(Gamma radiation and neutron) has close transport containers
+(gamma radiation and neutron) near the transport containers

-Waste (CASTOR HAW 20 / 28 CG) are comparable to values measured at
+waste (CASTOR HAW 20 / 28 CG) are comparable to the values measured during

-At a distance of about 20m the transport vehicle, they are of the order
+At a distance of approximately 20m from the transport vehicle, they are of the order

-of 3 - 6 Sv / h.
-This corresponds to the level of radiation which are exposed
+of 3 - 6 μSv / h.
+This corresponds to the level of radiation to which are exposed

-travelers for a long haul flight was usual altitude (representation
+travelers on a long-haul flight at normal altitude (representation

-In anticipation of many repatriations of waste from La Hague until
+In anticipation of the many repatriations of waste from La Hague up to

-Gorleben that have occurred since 2001, GRS had already carried out studies
+Gorleben that have taken place since 2001, the GRS had already carried out studies

-and in-depth reviews on the radiological consequences related to
+and in-depth reviews of the radiological consequences of

 transportation of radioactive waste on the population, equipment and accompanying personnel.
 The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and